pjungwir/postgres-temporal-talk/slides.md

 - Variant 1 is simple: its whole lifespan is fulfilled by the product 1.
 - Variant 2 is tricky: it didn't change when the product did, so its lifespan requires the *sum* of the records for product 1.
 - Variant 3 is invalid: it exists before its parent record.

+- I have a patch in the current Commit Fest that teaches Postgres how to implement temporal PKs and FKs.
+  - No cascading DELETE/UPDATE yet:
+    - I need temporal UPDATE/DELETE for that.